fbanou/web-app-conference/README.md

 # 🗓️ Conference Web App

-A **conference web app** designed to manage conferences, paper submissions, and reviewers.
+A **conference web app** designed to manage conferences, paper submissions and reviewers.
 This platform allows conference organizers to efficiently handle the entire conference, from paper submissions to reviewer assignments.

 ---